Exploring canyons in glassy energy landscapes using metadynamics: SGM Energy Landscape

 \section{SGM Energy Landscape}

-We first demonstrate our approach on a model of foam or soft glassy matter (SGM) \cite{SGMSollich1997, SGMSollich1998, SGMSollich2012}, whose energy landscape was characterized in an earlier study \cite{SGMHwang2016}.
-The system consists of a highly polydisperse collection of $N \sim 350$ compressible `soft' spheres interacting via a purely repulsive harmonic interactions when they overlap, at a volume fraction, $\phi = 0.75$, above the threshold for solidity \cite{SGMHwang2016}.
-The distribution of radii ($R$) resembles that of bubbles in a ripening foam, described by a Weibull distribution with polydispersity $\Delta = ( \langle R^2 \rangle - {\langle R \rangle}^2)^{1/2}/\langle R \rangle = 0.64$, see \Cref{secApp:MIMSEsystems} for model details.
+We first demonstrate our approach on a model for foam or soft glassy materials (SGM) \cite{SGMSollich1997, SGMSollich1998, SGMSollich2012}, whose energy landscape was characterized in an earlier study \cite{SGMHwang2016}.
+The system consists of a highly polydisperse collection of $N \sim 350$ compressible `soft' spheres interacting via a purely repulsive harmonic interactions when they overlap.
+We choose a volume fraction, $\phi = 0.75$, about $0.03$ higher than the threshold for solidity or `jamming', $\phi_J^{SGM}$, in this model \cite{SGMHwang2016}.
+The distribution of radii ($R$) resembles that of bubbles in a ripening foam, described by a Weibull distribution with polydispersity $\Delta = ( \langle R^2 \rangle - {\langle R \rangle}^2)^{1/2}/\langle R \rangle \simeq 0.64$, see \hyperref[subsecSI:SGM]{\textit{SI Appendix}} for model details.
 To create initial configurations of this model, we select random points in configuration space and relax them to their nearest energy minimum using FIRE.
 This ensemble of `quenched' inherent structures has a roughly Gaussian distribution of energies, see \Cref{fig:SGMa} (left panel).

 Our key finding is that for certain bias parameters, MIMSE rapidly descends down the potential energy landscapes of glassy systems.
 Typical results for the SGM model landscape are shown in \Cref{fig:SGM}, reaching energies that are much lower than the energies of quenched configurations after only a few hundred biases.
-These proceed to lower energy lower logarithmically with additional effort, reaching energies which, compared to the quenched energy distribution, are $\mathcal{Z}_U \approx -5$ standard deviations below the mean of the initial quenched inherent structures, \Cref{fig:SGM}(right scale).
+These proceed to lower energy logarithmically with additional effort, reaching energies which, compared to the quenched energy distribution, are $\mathcal{Z}_U \approx -5$ standard deviations below the mean of the initial quenched inherent structures, \Cref{fig:SGM}(right scale).
 Notably, such significant descent in energy is only found to occur in a window of bias radii, $2 \lesssim \mathcal{U}_\sigma \lesssim 5$, and the number of biases required to descend by a given energy shows a strong dependence on the bias radius, \Cref{fig:SGMb}(inset).
 Larger biases descend the landscape far faster than smaller ones, up to a maximum radius.
 The energetic height of the bias $\mathcal{U}_0$ appears less critical, descent down the energy landscape is observed in a wide window, $10^{-3} \lesssim \mathcal{U}_0/\mathcal{U}_\sigma \lesssim 10^3$.